 The FLSA is a valuable and fundamental cornerstone among America's workplace statutes.
 SHRM educates its membership and their organizations about all wage and hour issues under the FLSA.
-But the FLSA was crafted in a bygone era, and it should be re-evaluated to ensure it still encourages employers to hire, grow and better meet the needs of their employees.
-As such, SHRM encourages the Department to improve its approach to developing guidance for employers, as suggested by the GAO report.
+But the FLSA was crafted in a bygone era, and it should be re-evaluated to ensure it still encourages employers to hire, grow, innovate and better meet the needs of their employees.